-What Is Normal Breathing (Respiratory Rate) in a Cat?
+What Is Rapid Breathing (Respiratory Rate) in a Cat?

 Symptoms of Rapid Breathing in Cats

-Counting your cats’ breaths can help indicate your cat is breathing fast but there are also a number of other signs that can occur progressively over time or sudden in onset.
+Because tachypnea is a sign of an underlying health problem, there are often a number of other symptoms that can occur along with the rapid breathing.
 Any breathing difficulty is a medical emergency and requires urgent veterinary attention.
+You might observe:

 Causes of Rapid Breathing in Cats